PLSysSec/haybale/README.md

 ## Compatibility

-Currently, the official crates.io releases of `haybale` depend on LLVM 10 and Boolector 3.2.1.
+Currently, the official crates.io releases of `haybale` (`0.6.x` series) depend on Boolector 3.2.1 and either LLVM 9 or 10, depending on whether you select the `llvm-9` or `llvm-10` feature.

-LLVM 9 is supported on the `llvm-9` branch of this repo.
-As of this writing, this branch is at complete feature parity with `master`: you get the same features with LLVM 9 as you do with LLVM 10, except for being able to analyze bitcode generated with LLVM 10.
+As of this writing, choosing `llvm-9` vs `llvm-10` has no effect on `haybale`'s features or interface; the only difference is the ability to analyze bitcode generated with LLVM 10.

 LLVM 8 is supported on the `llvm-8` branch of this repo.
 This version is approximately at feature parity with `haybale` 0.2.1, and will likely be